kaltura-vpaas/kaltura-teleprompter-nodejs/README.md

 The second part of the application is an implementation of the javascript Kaltura [Editor](https://github.com/kaltura-vpaas/kaltura-editor-app-embed) API, and its event listeners are used to provide reliable download links and a confusion-free user experience.

 You may be wondering why a Node.js app is even necessary given that 99% of this application is written in javascript.
-The answer is that your API keys should be kept secret so no one can access the Kaltura API as you.
+The answer is that your API keys should be kept secret so no one can access the Kaltura API other than you.
 These API keys are stored server-side in `.env` and time sensitive strings known as `ks` represent a session identifier for each user and are generated and passed to the UI allowing secure identification of the user.

 ### Brief API Walkthrough of video from creation to sharing